Roidneg/Roidneg/README.md

 - 👋 Hi, I’m @Roidneg
 - 👀 I’m interested in learning to Code.
-- 🌱 I’m currently learning  Currently I'm working on HTML, CSS front end and some data tools from Coursa with Google's learning program.
-I want to get my feet wet in python as well
+- 🌱 I’m currently a Prompt Engineer with data analytics experience.
-- 💞️ I’m looking to collaborate on anything that i can help with and get experince.
+- 💞️ I’m looking to collaborate on anything that I can help with and get experience.
 - 📫 How to reach me by emailing me @ Jorge.Arenas.Ross@gmail.com

 <!---